Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 ```

 Now try to run this module like you've done earlier.
-At this point you'll get an error TODO:ADD ACTUAL ERROR MSG.
+At this point you'll get an error along the lines of "docker_image variable is not present".
 This is because there is no code anywhere defining `docker_image `.

 How dynamic the nomad job suppose to be is defined by the needs of the end-user who are going to use this module.
 There are two main methods that we recommend.